phillipadsmith/2014.phillipadsmith.com/_drafts/2015-04-15-jim-jenning-canadian-s-should-be-scared-shitless-about-the-media-ecosystem.md

 ---
 layout: post
 published: false
-title: "Jim Jenning: Canadian's should be "
+title: "Jim Jennings: Canadian's should be \"shared shitless\" about the state of media"
 category: coding
 img_opt: cover
 ---